deal-machine/deal-machine/README.md

  <br>
  <div align="justify" >
-   <h6>I'm working as a Web Developer, and I have experience with many technologies :hammer_and_wrench: </h6>
+   <h6>I'm working as a Software Engineer, and I have experience with many technologies :hammer_and_wrench: </h6>
 <br>
  <div align="center">
   <!--   system op, cloud, containers -->